Kevin-P-Kerr/ND-S/README.md

 *Why are there two versions?*

  ND-S was originally written in Python; however, due to the recursive nature of the interpterter, it will quickly cause Python to either reach it's recursion limit or segfault.
 The Javascript version performs a little better, but still runs into its recursion limit fairly quickly.
+For both versions, the recursion limit rests somewhere between 70 and 80 calls.

 *Is this a complete implementation of Scheme?*

-No.  As of this writing, cons, car, cdr, and null? remain to be implemented, as well as let expressions.
-These will hopefully be forthcoming.
+~~No.  As of this writing, cons, car, cdr, and null? remain to be implemented, as well as let expressions.
+These will hopefully be forthcoming.~~

+Cons, car, cdr, and null? have been implemented in the JS version.